 Explore it on Goodreads or Amazon.

-Other books by this author include Irish Hearts, Montana Sky, Carnal Innocence, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, The Perfect Hope, Irish Rebel
+Other books by this author which I have reviewed include Irish Hearts, Montana Sky, Carnal Innocence, Second Nature, One Summer, Nora Robert, Serena * Caine, Daniel * Ian, Rebellion, Alan * Grant, The Witness, The Search, Time and Again, Shadow Spell, Blood Magick, The Next Always, The Last Boyfriend, The Perfect Hope, Irish Rebel

 Publications-wise, it’s first in the McGregor family romance series, and third chronologically.
 The couple focus is on Serena MacGregor and Justin Blade.

 This series is a mess chronologically and has a number of stories combined into single books, so you may want to explore my list of the MacGregor family saga.

 What can I say?
 I like a woman who knows what she wants and is prepared to go after it.
 And then there’s all those alpha males…yummy!

 It’s a fluffy read; not one of Roberts’ best.

 Having achieved three degrees, Serena takes a job as a croupier on a cruise ship.
 As she explains it to her very wealthy father, she wants to meet a wide variety of people from all over the world.
 She wants to be accepted for who she is and not who her family is.
 A year has now passed and Serena is quitting her job.
 She knows what she wants now she just has to convince her dad that it’s a good idea.

 Justin Blade has been gifted into taking a cruise by a friend who feels that Justin needs to take some time to relax.
 It’s inevitable that he should meet Serena as Justin is an inveterate gambler.
 Despite the no-fraternization rule, Justin overwhelms all of Serena’s objections until she finds out who sent him the tickets.